-The Friends of Redington Pass (FRP) recently completed a collaborative area management plan (CAMP) for Redington Pass, as recommended in the 2013 Coronado National Forest (CNF) Draft Forest Plan Revision.
-SGPP faculty and UA students in collaborative governance helped design, convene and facilitate the public meetings and individual working group meetings since 2014.
+The Friends of Redington Pass (FRP) is a collaborative initiative composed of different recreational user groups committed to imrpoving the condition of the Pass for all to enjoy.
+Recently, FRP completed a collaborative area management plan (CAMP) for Redington Pass with assistance from SGPP faculty and UA students in collaborative governance helped design, convene and facilitate the public meetings and individual working group meetings over a two year period.

 The CAMP process addresses the need for sustainable future use of the Pass through a unique public participatory approach in which spatial data and local knowledge help collaborative decision-making by providing concrete, specific information about issues and “hot spot” focus areas on the Pass.
 The first public community meeting drew over 150 participants who worked on detailed maps of the Pass to pinpoint personal favorite and trouble spot areas and completed a survey about their specific uses and interests regarding the Pass.
 This initial data helped FRP determine what further information was needed to begin discussing the CAMP.